-- [5.1.H] The Cloud Services Agreement shall define the processing activities engaged in by the CSP, the Customer and any third party engaged by the CSP or Customer. - [5.1.]
-Where processing activity creates joint-controllership, this shall be clearly defined and assigned contractually between the parties involved.
+[5.1.H] The Cloud Services Agreement shall define the processing activities in relation to Customer Personal Data engaged in by the CSP and any sub-processors.

+[5.1.I] Where the Customer expressly authorizes processing activities outside the provision of the Cloud Service Agreement creating joint-controllership, this shall be clearly defined and assigned contractually between the parties involved.

-5.2 Processing personal data lawfully
+5.2 Processing Personal Data Lawfully

 The Customer remains responsible for complying with its obligations and duties under GDPR.
 Notably, the Customer remains responsible for verifying whether the CSP Cloud Services comply with the Customer's obligations under the GDPR, taking into account Customer's own compliance requirements, the terms of the Cloud Services Agreement, and this Code.
-The CSP shall always process Customer Personal Data according to Customers Instructions4.
+The CSP shall always process Customer Personal Data according to Customers Instructions.

-- [5.2.A] CSP shall assist Customer to comply with its obligations to the GDPR to the extent the CSP is involved in the processing of Customer Personal Data taking into account the nature of the Processing and the information available to the CSP. - [5.2.B] The CSP shall establish documented procedures, that enables Customer to access relevant information to comply with its obligations and duties under GDPR. - [5.2.C] CSP shall communicate mechanisms to the Customer how to access the information of 5.2.B. - [5.2.D] The CSP shall process Customer Personal Data according to Customer's Instructions.
-The scope of Customer's Instructions for the processing of Customer Personal Data shall be defined by the Cloud Services Agreement.
+[5.2.A] CSP shall assist Customer to comply with its obligations under Art.
+28 GDPR to the extent the CSP is involved in the processing of Customer Personal Data taking into account the nature of the Processing and the information available to the CSP.

+[5.2.B] CSP shall establish documented procedures, that enables Customer to access relevant information to comply with its obligations and duties under GDPR.

-4 The CSP when acting as a processor shall therefore not process personal data except on documented instructions from the controller, unless required to do so by law, as specified in Article 28.3 GDPR.
+&lt;sup>4 The CSP when acting as a processor shall therefore not process personal data except on documented instructions from the controller, unless required to do so by law, as specified in Article 28.3 GDPR.